On-Campus Employment Info

 Students working during the summer intersession must have their supervisor complete an ePAF for the summer assignment.
 Employment during the summer is paid under Campus Employment so when creating the ePAF for summer assignment, the position will begin with a "C".
 The pay rates for the summer intersession are determined by the department supervisor, but should not exceed $9 per hour for undergraduates, or $11 per hour for graduates.
 Suggested summer increases should not be more than $1.00 per hour if the student worked for you during the academic year.

 Federal law requires all employees to prove their eligibility to work in the United States PRIOR to working.
-This certification requires that the students come to the Payroll Office with their work authorization to complete an I-9.
+This certification requires that the students come to the Student Financial Services Office with their work authorization to complete an I-9.
 A copy of the I-9 form showing the substantiation requirements is attached for your information.
 We have found that many students do not come to campus with the documentation necessary to satisfy the I-9 requirements and that many are prohibited from working for several weeks until proper documentation is supplied.
 Even if you offer a student a job by completing a work authorization form for them, THEY CANNOT WORK UNTIL YOU RECEIVE VERIFICATION FROM THE PAYROLL OFFICE THAT THEY HAVE SATISFIED THIS FEDERAL REQUIREMENT.

 Students working for the first time on campus will also be asked to complete the Federal tax form W-4 and the NYS tax form IT-2104 when they come to the Payroll Office to complete the I-9.
 Students who have previous assignments at the College have already satisfied the I-9 and tax form requirements.
 If the student has been previously employed on campus, the Work Authorization Form should be returned to the Office of Student Financial Services.
 If the student is a new hire, please forward the completed Work Authorization Form to the Payroll Office.
 The Director of Student Employment will review to make sure that the wage and employment conditions meet college policy.
 YOUR RECEIPT OF A TIMESHEET SHOULD BE CONSIDERED APPROVAL FOR THE STUDENT TO BEGIN WORK.

 During the academic year, along with our winter break, the college can only hire Marist students for on-campus positions through our student employment program.
 During winter and summer breaks, departments should make every effort to fill positions with Marist students.
-If you are unable to do so, contact Erica Leman Assistant Director of Student Accounts/Coordinator of Student Employment.
+If you are unable to do so, contact Erica Leman Assistant Director of Student Employment.

 ePAF (Electronic Student Work Authorization Form)